rajveermalviya/unifrost/README.md

 It is based on Twitter's implementation for real-time event-streaming in their new web app.

-unifrost is named after bifrost that is a MCU reference that is able to transport both ways but because SSE works only one way hence unifrost. 😎
+unifrost is named after bifrost, the rainbow bridge that connects Asgard with Midgard (Earth), that is MCU reference which is able to transport people both ways.
+But because unifrost sends messages from server to client (only one way), hence unifrost. 😎

 It uses the [Go CDK](https://gocloud.dev) as vendor neutral pubsub driver that supports multiple pubusub vendors: